Signs of Ambien Use

 Dangers of Ambien (Zolpidem)

 Ambien is designed to calm the mind and body to induce sleep for people struggling with insomnia.
-In lower doses, Ambien is an effective medication.
+In lower doses, Ambien is an effective medication for the treatment of short-term insomnia.
 When taken at higher doses, however, it can produce a number of unpleasant side effects.
 Doctors generally prescribe Ambien for two weeks at most.
 Beyond that time frame, it may not be as effective.
 People who continue to take Ambien may end up accidentally — or even intentionally — abusing the drug.
 Any dose of Ambien used outside of a doctor’s instructions is considered abuse.

 Many Ambien users have reported strange and disturbing side effects from the drug.
 Some of these effects involve users going from a sleeping state to engaging in complicated activities without any recollection of their actions.